Phase 2: Ideate & Iterate

 What We Learned from Phase 2

-- Housing Preferences: While only 30% of current downtown housing stock is available for ownership, two-thirds of Wichitans said they’d prefer to buy rather than rent downtown, highlighting opportunities for additional condominium and townhouse development.
+• While only 30% of the current downtown housing stock is available for ownership, two-thirds of Wichitans said they’d prefer to buy rather than rent downtown, highlighting opportunities for additional condominium and townhouse development in the city’s core.

 Getting Around

-- Arkansas River Activation: The community supports transforming the riverfront into a lush, active public anchor with walkable, bikeable and shaded connections to key assets.
+• Wichitans envision the Arkansas River as an active public anchor with walkable, bikeable and shaded connections to key assets.